wmbm/wmbm.github.io/content/post/uk_petitions/index.md

 Back to now, what happens to these petitions the UK parliament?
 And which ones actually lead to concrete change?

 Well I wanted to find out, and thankfully under an [Open Government License](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) the UK government publishes records of all petitions submitted and processed by the [Petitions Committee](https://committees.parliament.uk/committee/326/petitions-committee/).
 So I went to the [UK government petition website](https://petition.parliament.uk/petitions) to access the freely available data.
 However, as I came to find out, the tricky part is that “open-data” often translates to “data behind multiple little hurdles”.

+> _“open-data” often translates to “data behind multiple little hurdles”_

 Furthermore, there was no analysis provided; which I found curious.
 Which led me to ask: if the objective of this committee was truly noble, wouldn’t you expect they do their utmost to utilize and communicate the insights and findings from their own data?

-> _“open-data” often translates to “data behind multiple little hurdles”_
+With millions of signatures submitted over the past decade, at the very least, this dataset is an invaluable barometer for public opinion.

 ## The problem